On geometry of the Lagrangian description of ideal fluids: Symplectic Dilation and Contact Structures

-A geometric consequence of the existence of a symplectic dilation is that the canonical one-form $\theta_e$ can be related to a contact structure on some three dimensional domain in $R \times M$ because from Eq. (\ref{ome}) we have
+which is called the Reeb vector field \cite{ARN},\cite{DUSA}.
 According to the definition of Ref. \cite{wei79} a hypersurface in a symplectic manifold admits a contact one-form if and only if there exists a symplectic dilation which is defined on its neighborhood and is transversal to the hypersurface.
-It is also remarked that such hypersurfaces arise as level sets of Hamiltonian functions of Hamiltonian vector fields \cite{wei76} -\cite{wei79},\cite{DUSA}.
-In this section we shall describe two examples of contact hypersurfaces in $R\times M$.
-In the next section we shall consider their relation with the symplectic structure $\Omega _{e}$ and discuss some physical significance.
+It is also remarked that such hypersurfaces arise as level sets of Hamiltonian functions of Hamiltonian vector fields and that the periodic solutions of Hamiltonian vector fields exist on contact hypersurfaces \cite {wei76},\cite{DUSA},\cite{rab79}.